ZupIT/charlescd/hooks/README.md

 ### 6. [**Community**](#community)

 ## **About**
-Hooks are programs you place in a **Git Hooks directory**, they trigger actions in Git's execution.
+Hooks are programs that, when you place in a **Git Hooks directory**, it triggers actions in Git's execution.

 In CharlesCD, there are two Githooks, check out below: